ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/ihd/index.rst

      - Has chest pain that occurs with minimal physical activity, such as walking only a short distance.
 After a brief rest, the pain goes away.
 The person avoids most physical activities because of the pain.
      - 0.167 (0.11–0.24)

+Heart failure was split into medically managed, mild, moderate, and severe groups.
+Disability weights were established for these severities and are in the table below.

+.. list-table:: Severity distribution for heart failure from IHD
+   :widths: 15 25 12
+   :header-rows: 1

+   * - Severity level
+     - Lay description
+     - DW (95% CI)
+   * - Medically managed heart failure due to IHD
+     -
+     - 0.0
+   * - Mild heart failure due to IHD
+     - Has chest pain that occurs with strenuous physical activity, such as running or lifting heavy objects.
+After a brief rest, the pain goes away.
+     - 0.033 (0.02–0.052)
+   * - Moderate heart failure due to IHD
+     - Has chest pain that occurs with moderate physical activity, such as walking uphill or more than half a kilometer (around a quarter-mile) on level ground.
+After a brief rest, the pain goes away.
+     - 0.08 (0.052–0.113)
+   * - Severe heart failure due to IHD
+     - Has chest pain that occurs with minimal physical activity, such as walking only a short distance.
+After a brief rest, the pain goes away.
+The person avoids most physical activities because of the pain.
+     - 0.167 (0.11–0.24)

 [endemic]_

 [GBD-2019-Capstone-Appendix-IHD]_